Saturday Delivery Summer 2023 now available

 Be wary of formula.

-Good work has its own internal logic.
+Good work has its internal logic.

 Fight the resistance – get off my arse, get in the studio and get to work.